raspberrypilearning/catch-the-bus/en/step_2.md

 --- /task ---

-You want the bus to be in its start position when you run your project.
-To do this you use a `when green flag clicked`{:class="block3events"} block which runs the blocks underneath it when you click on the green flag above the stage.
+ In Scratch you run projects by clicking on the green flag above the stage.
+Your bus needs to be in its start position `when green flag clicked`{:class="block3events"}.

 --- task ---
 Make sure the **City Bus** sprite is selected in the Sprite list below the Stage.